epiphanous/flinkrunner/README.md

 with configuration and not code. `Flinkrunner` supports a variety of sources and sinks out of the box, including `kafka`, `kinesis`, `jdbc`, `filesystems` (including `s3`) and `sockets`.
 It also has many common operators to help you in writing your own transformation logic.
-Finally, `flinkrunner` makes it easy to test your transformation logic with property-based testing.
+Finally, `FlinkRunner` makes it easy to test your transformation logic with property-based testing.

-At a high level, `flinkrunner` helps you think about your flink jobs at a high level, so you can focus on the logic in the pipeline between the sources and sinks.
+At a high level, `FlinkRunner` helps you think about your flink jobs at a high level, so you can focus on the logic in the pipeline between the sources and sinks.

 ## Get Started